 Credit card cash advances should be reserved for emergencies only, as they are very expensive.
-Cash advance fees tend to be at least $5-$15, depending on the credit card company.
-APRs are usually in the 20%-36% range.
+Cash advance fees tend to be around $10, depending on the credit card company.
+The current average APR is about 21%.
 Cash advances also don’t get any kind of grace period, so they immediately start accruing interest.

 Although our world has been moving toward a cash-less society, there are still times when you might need to pay for something with cash.
 For those instances, it’s best to use a debit card or a prepaid card that lets you make free cash withdrawals from ATMs, whenever possible.

 There are a few ways to get a cash advance on a credit card without a PIN.
 The easiest way to withdraw cash from a credit card without a PIN is to visit a bank that does business with your credit card company, ask the teller for a cash advance, and present your card along with a government-issued photo ID.
 You could also ask your credit card’s issuer for so-called … read full answercredit access checks, which you can then use to withdraw cash from your credit line.